 - The process is repeated where ever indicated.

-- Scoping motion of the curette will remove all the inflammed tissue, which is then followed by flushing of the pocket.
+- Scooping motion of the curette will remove all the inflammed tissue, which is then followed by flushing of the pocket.

 - At last gingiva is adapted to the tooth with gental fingre pressure.